johnbrooks33/mips/mips/mip2/mip2.md

 ![Lower slippage](./slippage.png)

-**Zero impermanent loss**: Impermanent loss is the difference between holding tokens in an AMM and holding them in your wallet.
+**Zero impermanent loss**: Impermanent loss usually occurs when the index price changes.
+If the index price changes in old AMM, the total value of assets in the liquidity pool will always be lower than holding them in your wallet.
+On the other hand in the new AMM, the change in total asset value is only related to risk exposure.

-The price in new AMM automatically follows the index price.
-If no other variables but index price changes, Liquidity Provider’s risk exposure will NOT change.
-In fact, arbitrageurs are helping Liquidity Providers reduce their risk exposure.
-Once arbitrageurs make `price = index`, the risk exposure will be 0, thus the Liquidity Provider’s position value is not related to the index price.
+If the risk exposure is 0 and the index price changes, the price in new AMM automatically follows the index price, and Liquidity Provider’s risk exposure will not change.
+The total asset value will not change.

+If the risk exposure is not 0, arbitrageurs are helping Liquidity Providers reduce their risk exposure.
+Arbitrageurs tend to move prices toward index prices, which at the same time tends to zero the provider's risk exposure.

 ![Impermanent loss](./loss.png)